mabotkin/language-classify/README.md

 # language-classify
-Using Tensorflow to Classify Language
+Using Keras and Tensorflow to Classify Language

+Note: `net.py` is very bad.
+Do not run it.
+Instead, run `knet.py`, a slightly less bad, yet still bad, alternative.